X

 IGF-1 Vs HGH

 When we check on facts, the growth hormone is actually a precursor to the IGF-1, but why choose IGF-1 over the Growth Hormones?
-Growth Hormones do not cause direct muscle growth but instead, they facilitate the growth of muscles by signaling the release of the IGF-1.
+Growth Hormones do not cause direct muscle growth but facilitate muscle growth by signaling the release of the IGF-1.

 Human Growth Hormone can be very difficult to obtain.
-In order to have it be prescribed to you by a physician, you have to be diagnosed with Adult Growth Hormone Deficiency Syndrome.
-You must take and fail a Growth Hormone Stimulation Test which then indicates that your body is not producing growth hormone in response to a stimulus.
-This makes IGF-1 and its variants a much more viable solution for an athlete, someone losing to drop body fat or even those looking to get back into shape.
+To have it prescribed to you by a physician, you have to be diagnosed with Adult Growth Hormone Deficiency Syndrome.
+You must take and fail a Growth Hormone Stimulation Test, which indicates that your body is not producing growth hormone in response to a stimulus.
+This makes IGF-1 and its variants a much more viable solution for an athlete, someone losing to drop body fat, or even those looking to get back into shape.

 IGF-1 Variant DOSING